Sairyss/domain-driven-hexagon/README.md

 Domain events are just messages pushed to a domain event dispatcher in the same process.
 Out-of-process communications (like microservices) are called [Integration Events](https://arleypadua.medium.com/domain-events-vs-integration-events-5eb29a34fdbc).
 If sending a Domain Event to external process is needed then domain event handler should send an `Integration Event`.

+Domain Events may be useful for creating an [audit log](https://en.wikipedia.org/wiki/Audit_trail) to track all changes to important entities.
+Read more on why audit logs may be useful: [Why soft deletes are evil and what to do instead](https://jameshalsall.co.uk/posts/why-soft-deletes-are-evil-and-what-to-do-instead).

 Domain Events can be implemented using [Observer](https://refactoring.guru/design-patterns/observer) and [Mediator](https://refactoring.guru/design-patterns/mediator) patterns.

 Examples: